hitsa70/React_weather_app/README.md

-# This project is hosted Live at Netlify
+# This project is hosted Live on Netlify
 [Live React App](https://dreamy-hypatia-5c9924.netlify.app/).